Adharsh-s-tvm/Vintage/frontend/README.md

 Order Management
 Provide an option to return order when the order is delivered,should ask for reason for return (mandatory).
 Include a detail page for each respective order.
-Provide the option to download the invoice for each order.(pdf) Implement search to find specific order
+Implement search to find specific order

 Admin side :